 Available in VPC

-ML expert Platform provides efficient and stable services across the entire process for AI/ML services, from data management/processing through large-scale distributed training to serving deployment spanning from small models to hyperscale AI models.
-You can learn step by step how to train models on the FashionMNIST dataset using ML expert Platform.
-The following example performs training on multiple nodes, uses the Persistent Volume Claim (PVC) to save the data, and runs training with PytorchJob.
+ML expert Platform provides efficient and reliable services across the entire AI/ML service workflow, from data management and processing to large-scale distributed training, as well as serving and deployment for models ranging from small models to ultra-large AI models.
+Follow this step-by-step guide to train the FashionMNIST dataset using ML expert Platform.
+This example performs distributed node training, stores data using a persistent volume claim (PVC), and runs training using PyTorchJob.

-This dataset is written based on the FashionMNIST dataset provided by Huggingface.
+This guide is based on the FashionMNIST dataset provided by Huggingface.

-The dataset is assumed to have been prepared in advance as follows:
+We assume that the dataset is prepared in advance as follows:

 - Data Manager